 Proposal to change the classification system for hazardous substances in New Zealand

-Your views are sought on the EPA’s proposal to update the current classification framework for hazardous substances to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), Revision 7 (2017).
+The submission period on our proposal to update the current classification framework for hazardous substances to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), Revision 7 (2017), has closed.

 The GHS is an internationally agreed system developed by the United Nations to classify chemicals and communicate their hazards through labels and safety data sheets.
 If adopted, it will ensure an internationally-aligned classification system for hazardous substances that facilitates trade, increases efficiency in chemicals management, and enhances the effectiveness of the Hazardous Substances and New Organisms Act 1996.

 If GHS 7 is adopted, a new EPA Classification Notice will be issued that incorporates GHS 7 by reference.
 This Notice would align with the EPA Labelling and Safety Data Sheet Notices, which already require compliance with the GHS.